primeare/LinkedList/README.md

   list.addAll({'a', 'b', 'c', 'a', 'b', 's'});
   ```

-  * Remove specific value from the List.
+  * Remove all elements with specific value from the List.
 Returns true if succeed, or false if the value is not present in the List

   ```cpp
   bool remove(value);